binhchay1/vnifood/wp-content/plugins/meks-smart-author-widget/readme.txt

 2. Widget in action

 == Changelog ==

+= 1.1.4 =
+* WP 6.3 compatibility tested
+* Patched a minor security issue

+= 1.1.3 =
+* Fixed: Compatibility with Widget editor in WP 5.8

+= 1.1.2 =
+* Added: Notification for meks plugins

 = 1.1.1 =
 * Fixed: Co-authors were being displayed on author archives (appeared in version 1.1)